The Strat

 The $550 million Stratosphere complex opened on April 30, 1996.
-Portions of the resort were unfinished at the time, including a hotel tower and sections of the shopping mall.
+Parts of the resort were unfinished at the time, including a hotel tower and sections of the shopping mall.
 The Stratosphere was built in a crime-ridden neighborhood known as Naked City.
-The resort struggled financially during its first year, for a number of reasons, including its location away from the Strip and other resorts.
-Marketing was also limited, as Berman initially believed that the tower had generated enough publicity on its own.
+The resort struggled financially during its first year for a number of reasons, including its location away from the Strip and other resorts.
+Marketing was also limited, as Berman initially believed the tower had generated enough publicity on its own.
 The unfinished facilities were another factor in the resort's low revenue.

-Stratosphere Corporation filed for Chapter 11 bankruptcy in January 1997, and businessman Carl Icahn purchased the resort in 1998.
-Icahn had the remaining hotel rooms finished in 2001, as part of a $65 million renovation project.
-The resort became profitable under Icahn's ownership, by targeting value-conscious visitors.
+Stratosphere Corporation filed for Chapter 11 bankruptcy in 1997, and businessman Carl Icahn purchased the resort in 1998.
+Icahn had the remaining hotel rooms finished in 2001 as part of a $65 million renovation project.
+The resort became profitable under his ownership by targeting value-conscious visitors.
 In 2004, ownership was transferred to Icahn's company, American Casino & Entertainment Properties (ACEP).
 Whitehall Street Real Estate Funds purchased ACEP and the Stratosphere in 2008.
-Two years later, ACEP carried out a $20 million renovation which included the remodeling of hotel rooms.
+Two years later, ACEP carried out a $20 million renovation that included remodeling the hotel rooms.
 Other renovations continued into 2012.
 Golden Entertainment purchased ACEP and the Stratosphere in 2017, and additional renovations began in 2018, continuing into 2020.
 The resort was rebranded as The Strat on January 22, 2020.

 History

-In 1974, Bob Stupak opened a small casino in Las Vegas known as Bob Stupak's World Famous Million-Dollar Historic Gambling Museum and Casino, located north of the Las Vegas Strip on land previously occupied by the Todkill/Bill Hayden Lincoln Mercury Dealership.
-The casino burned down two months later, and Stupak subsequently opened his Vegas World hotel and casino on the same property in 1979.
+In 1974, Bob Stupak opened a small casino in Las Vegas known as Bob Stupak's World Famous Million-Dollar Historic Gambling Museum and Casino, north of the Las Vegas Strip on land previously occupied by the Todkill/Bill Hayden Lincoln Mercury Dealership.
+The casino burned down two months later, and Stupak opened his Vegas World hotel and casino on the same property in 1979.